 Kim Jong Il’s absence from a parade celebrating North Korea’s 60th anniversary in 2008 was followed by rumblings that he was in poor health.
 It was later revealed he had a stroke, after which his health continued to decline until his death in 2011.

-Kim Jong Un disappeared from the public eye for more than a month in 2014, which also prompted speculation about his health.
-He returned sporting a cane, and days later South Korean intelligence said that he had a cyst removed from his ankle.
+The late leader’s son also disappeared from the public eye for more than a month in 2014, which prompted speculation about the younger Kim’s health.
+Kim Jong Un returned sporting a cane, and days later South Korean intelligence said that he had a cyst removed from his ankle.